The German terror group “National Socialist Underground“ is unprecedented – radical right terrorism is not

-Dr Barbara Manthe is a Senior Career Fellow at CARR and Researcher at Faculty of Social Science and Cultural Studies in University of Applied Sciences, Düsseldorf, Germany.
+Dr Barbara Manthe is a Senior Fellow at CARR and Researcher at Faculty of Social Science and Cultural Studies in University of Applied Sciences, Düsseldorf, Germany.
 Her profile can be found here:

 ©Barbara Manthe.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 This post was also hosted by our partner organisation, Rantt Media.
 See the original post here.